doergestim/satellite-security/Labs/redLabs/SLEHacking/SLEHackingLab.md

 <img width="1375" height="200" alt="2026-03-19_12-22" src="https://github.com/user-attachments/assets/145d272f-edcc-4203-9b0f-ff1daec3738e" />

+It sure is!
+That means that we were successful.

 **Impact:** This is a **single-command availability attack**.
 A legitimate link session is terminated with no authentication required.
 In an operational environment this would drop a satellite contact.